BrandonPacewic/branp/README.md

 ## Usage

+Basic usage can be provided by simply running `branp` in your terminal with no arguments.
+This will give you a list of all available subcommands.
+A more comprehensive list of all available subcommands and their use cases is a work in progress.

 ## Milestones

 `branp` is very much a work in progress.
 The following is a list of goals I have for the project, in